-ALTERED BAT is one that has had its physical structure changed, including, but not limited to:
+ALTERED BAT is a bat that has had its physical structure changed, including, but not limited to:

-- 1. The bat has had the surface of the barrel or the taper changed in any way such as by sandpapering or applying a solvent to the surface such as fingernail polish remover or by any other means. - 2.
-The bat has had the plug or the knob removed/replaced or changed in any way. - 3.
-The bat has had anything removed or added or inserted to the inside or outside of the bat other than tape at the handle or knob.
-Other examples of an altered bat would be changing or replacing manufacturers' markings or replacing the handle of the metal bat with a wooden handle.
-Replacing the safety grip with another safety grip is not considered altering a bat.
-NOTE: Cracked, worn, or damaged bats are not altered bats, but will also be removed from play by Directors and umpires.
-Such cracked, worn, or damaged bats will not result in a player suspension unless the player returned the offending bat into GSL play after it has been removed or the bat is also altered.
-Paint or lettering wear shall not result in a bat being considered an altered bat as long as the bat can be identified and has the appropriate BPF marking.
-However, the Director or umpire may remove from play a cracked, worn, or damaged bat.
+1. The bat has had the surface of the barrel or the taper changed in any way such as by addition of graphics, painting, repainting, removing of bat material or paint by any means including but not limited to sandpapering or applying a solvent to the surface such as fingernail polish remover or by any other means.

+2. The bat has had the plug or the knob removed/replaced or changed in any way.

+3. The bat has had anything removed or added or inserted to the inside or outside of the bat other than tape at the handle or knob.
+Other examples of altering a bat would be changing or replacing manufacturers' markings or replacing the handle of a bat with a new handle.
+Replacing the grip, adding tape or adding a build up to the handle is not considered altering a bat.
+NOTE: Except when conforming to Rule 2 Equipment.

+4. The bat has been subjected to pressure in a manner that exceeds that of striking the bat at game speed swing speed against a USSSA approved ball traveling at game speeds.
+Such pressure would include, but is not limited to, compressing the bat, rolling the bat, vicing the bat or hitting the bat against an object such as a tree or pole.
+The bat has in any other way had its on field performance improved by physically changing the bat (other than by hitting the bat at game condition swing speeds against a USSSA approved ball traveling at game condition speeds).